Top 50 Rose Essential Oil Benefits

 Rose essential oil is an exquisite but expensive essential oil.
 When you see the price tag you might wonder if it is worth the high price just to smell the roses.
-Add to that the confusion surrounding rose oil and you might well opt for geranium essential oil instead.
-Geranium essential oils has many of the same constituents as rose essential oil at a much lower price tag.
-But there is no oil that can compare with pure rose oil for strength or for benefits.
-Geranium has its own signature and in fact some rose oil distributors cut their rose oil with geranium essential oil to lessen the cost.
+Add to that the confusion surrounding rose oil and you might well opt for a geranium essential oil instead.
+Geranium essential oils have many of the same constituents as rose essential oil at a much lower price tag.
+But no oil can compare with pure rose oil for strength or benefits.
+Geranium has its own signature and in fact, some rose oil distributors cut their rose oil with geranium essential oil to lessen the cost.

 Always look at the laboratory report before you buy rose oil to ensure that the product you are buying has not been adulterated.
 Only pure rose essential oil will offer these health benefits.

 4 different old garden roses are used to make rose oil.
 Rosa gallica, Rosa damascena, Rosa alba, and Rosa centifolia are the main rose varieties that are used for the distillation of rose oil and rose essential oil.
 Steam distillation of rose essential oil began in the Middle East, most likely in Turkey, during the Ottoman Empire.
 It moved to Bulgaria in 1655 using Rosa damascena roses and to France under Napoleon, using Rosa centifolia roses.
 Today rose essential oil is distilled in Iran, Turkey, France, Bulgaria, China, and India.

 When you are looking at the essential oil catalogue you might get a bit confused.
 There are two products are called rose oil or rose essential oil, but there are differences in the products and the product safety.
 It’s important to understand these differences.